frontacles/frontacles/README.md

 const { username, hostname } = new Email('someone@domain.tld')
 ```

-Turn the email object into a string by using it along another string, or use `toString`.
+An `Email` object is converted to a string when used along another string, or when directly using `toString`.

 ```js
 console.log(`email: ${email}`) // 'email: someone@newdomain.tld'
 console.log(email.toString()) // 'someone@newdomain.tld'
 ```

-Validate that a string is a valid email address.
+Validate an email address with `Email.canParse`.
 It passes the complete Zod test suites, and beyond.

 ```js
 Email.canParse('someone@domain.tld') // true